project-codeflare/instaslice/README.md

 ## Getting started

-### Prerequisites
+### Configuring a Kubernetes cluster

 InstaSlice assumes a DRA-enabled Kubernetes cluster.
 It has been tested against Kubernetes v1.27.

+For development or testing purposes, InstaSlice can run on a cluster without GPUs with a minimal configuration (option 1).
+In order run pods on MIG slices, a GPU-enabled, DRA-enabled cluster running the NVIDIA DRA driver is necessary (option 2).

+#### Option 1: test cluster without GPUs

-Such a cluster can be obtained using [kind](https://kind.sigs.k8s.io) v0.19 with the provided cluster [configuration](hack/kind-config.yaml).
+A cluster capable of running InstaSlice can be obtained using [kind](https://kind.sigs.k8s.io) v0.19 with the provided cluster [configuration](hack/kind-config.yaml).
 ```sh